Enterprise surveys

 To make data submission as easy and convenient as possible, all questionnaires will be updated in the new environment.
 Currently, only some of the questionnaires have been updated, however, the goal is to update all enterprise questionnaires by the end of 2026.

-- Everyone else included in the sample can use the new environment.
-Even if a particular questionnaire is still in the old eSTAT format, users do not need to worry about where to submit their data – everything can be done in the new self-service.
+- Everyone else included in the sample can use the self-service environment.
+Even if a particular questionnaire is still in the old eSTAT format, users do not need to worry about where to submit their data – everything can be done in the self-service.
 In the future, the new environment will replace eSTAT entirely.
 The goal is to update all enterprise questionnaires by the end of 2026.

-In the new environment, you can
+In the self-service environment, you can

 - submit data,